 - Eliminate distractions.
 Leave time in the morning to eat and groom before entering your vehicle and stay off the phone while driving.
 As a reminder, Illinois bans the use of all hand-held devices while driving in Illinois as well as texting while driving.

 - Follow each school’s traffic and parking plans and signage.
+This includes adhering to parking signage on nearby streets.
 If you have questions or want more information on your school’s traffic and parking plans, please contact your school.

 - Lock your car doors and remove valuables before exiting your vehicle at schools and daycares.
 Even if you’ll only be gone for a brief time, leaving valuables in plain sight or leaving your doors unlocked is an invitation for thieves.